 The Obi-Wan: To Emmet, whom he helps develop the skills needed to become a Master Builder on the fly.
 He later has an Obi-Wan Moment in which he confesses he made up the prophecy of the Special as he dies, retroactively turning Emmet into the Special as part of a Secret Test of Character.
 There are some very strong parallels between the character of Obi-Wan and Vitruvius.
 Virtruvius is a wise leader of a group with special talents and takes on an apprentice.
 He is struck down by the LEGO-world counterpart of the protagonist's father, and returns as a spirit advisor and reveals a secret he had been keeping from the hero.

-One-Man Army: Despite being blind, he can take on a hundred robotic Mooks at once using more or less a walker.
+One-Man Army: Despite being blind, he is able to take out a hundred robotic Mooks at once using more or less a walker like they were nothing.

 A-Team Firing: This version of the Dark Knight is a pretty lousy shot with his batarangs in one scene.